thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

   [Guide](https://github.com/thoth-tech/handbook/blob/main/docs/communication/communication.md)
   and see if it can help to streamline your team communication process.
 - Any seniors who want to mentor, please reach out to the Leadership team.
-- Any juniors who would like to work towards leadership next trimester.
-We are organising an Expression of Interest for attending the leadership conference.
+- Any juniors who would like to work towards leadership next trimester, we are organising an Expression of Interest for attending the leadership conference.
   Please stay tuned for more information.
 - Please work on the relevant project repositories from **the Thoth Tech